Exam Week Policies

 The final examination schedule for the following academic year is published annually during spring term.

 Students traveling in groups for an Augustana-sanctioned event must have a group form submitted by the program director, coach or department supervisor by Monday of Week 9.
-Please contact Liesl Fowler for a copy of the electronic form.
+The group/team coach/advisor/faculty member should contact Liesl Fowler for a copy of the electronic form.

 Please see the final examinations schedules and policies for the appropriate year below.
 The schedule for the following academic year will be available annually in April.
 Please be careful in consulting the correct academic year; see future year schedules at bottom of the page if available.